Back to works

 Geography is a Flavour takes its title from the slogan used by the Starbucks coffee brand, a strap-line that belittles the specifics of place, suggesting difference as mere sensation.
 The work presents abandoned reconstructions that depict specific places out of their cultural context.

-Leporello with 9 photographs.
+Leporello with nine photographs.

 Designed by: Julie Peeters